sirlensalot/sirlensalot.github.io/_posts/2014-11-27-FunctionApplicationDefinition.md

 layout: post
 ---

+*Author's Note: this article is the first of a series introducing Haskell to experienced programmers, building up language fundamentals, and unlearning assumptions from the imperative world.
+More to come!*

 In this article, we'll take a close look at functions, namely how we call them -- function *application* -- and how we define them.

 Function application seems like a paltry subject.
 Indeed, in imperative languages it's pretty simple.
 C++ can get hairy regarding copy-construction on return values, Java manages to confuse some folks regarding pass-by-value, but in general, it's `foo(bar,baz)` and that's it.